duykhoa/quote_center/data/JimRohn.md

 gotta tell you something.
 It means the future isn't getting better by hope.

 The guy is 50 and he's broke, and he's still smiling.
 See that not good.

+To learn any skill, you just got to go through it again and again and again

+I do one seminar about challenge to succeed, it's about 4 hours long and I can do it without any note.
+Every once in a while a person come and said: You lecture this evening for 4 hours without any note.
+How can you do that?
+I said it's very simple, I've done it a few thousand times.

+How long do you wanna to take to get good at what you do?
+You say not very long, then you got to do it often.
+Repetition starts the skill

+Repetition with purpose.
+The purpose is to growth, and to change, to develop, to expand, to make progress.

+I can forgive you for a mistake in judgement but I can't forgive you for a mistake in intense.

+I used to tell story too long too long.
+I get involved in long long stories on and on, and the time I hit the bunch line people forget how to start it.
+Now it doesn't make sense.

+Here is why brevity is important, human attention span is short.

+What you are adds so much weight to what you say that you don't need to say very much.

+Be a student of style, but don't just copy someone's style.

+How people speak well, be a student of that.
+And then, borrowing bit of pieces form people you admired from the way they communicate.
+Make sure all of that linked in to you and become your own distinctive style

+Say it well is a proper choice of words.
+To build my early vocabulary, I used to put three four words I didn't know on the car, put them up on sun visor.
+Soon enough, at the end of the day, I master 2 3 words.

+There is a relationship between vocabulary and behavior.
+The more limited the vocabulary, the more tendency the poor behavior.

+Don't forget to say it.
+Practice the art every chance you get.

+It's easy to be lazy in language all days and not practice the gift and the art.
+Then when it comes time to make an important talk, to appeal to a child, we're missing the works and missing the sharpness and missing the vocabulary, simply because we lack of the practice of doing it every day.

+It's okay to send somebody flowers, but don't let flowers do all your talking.
+Here is why: flowers have a limited vocabulary.
+About the best flowers can say is: you remember or you care.
+That's about the best.

+Flowers don't say you do an incredible thing to me, no body in this world affects me like you do.
+Now see flowers talk but they don't say that.
+That you need to add in a card.

+So the next time you give flower, say: just so my flowers won't do all the talking, let me add.
+And then put the gift of words to work, to go along with the activity.

+Don't shoot a cannon to a rabbit.
+It's effective, but you'll have no more rabbit.
+It calls too much firepower.